-Jamie Goldenberg, an associate professor of psychology at the University of South Florida, and a variety of colleagues, have empirically tested the relationship between mortality concerns and sex concerns in a variety of studies.
-The basic finding is that when people have been thinking about their own death (especially high nuerotic individuals), they show less interest in the physical aspects of sex (e.g., skin rubbing against my skin; having an orgasm; feeling my genitals sexually).
+Jamie Goldenberg, an associate professor of psychology at the University of South Florida, and a variety of her colleagues have empirically tested the relationship between mortality concerns and sex concerns in numerous studies.
+The basic finding is that when people have been thinking about their own death (especially high neurotic individuals), they show less interest in the physical aspects of sex (e.g., skin rubbing against my skin; having an orgasm; feeling my genitals sexually).

 Other studies found that thoughts of physical sex acts increased the accessibility of death-related words.
 So for instance, when given the word fragment, "g r a _ _ ", when reminded of the physical acts of sex, a person is more likely to complete it with "grave" instead of "grape."
 And, further, when the sex act was framed as romantic and loving (which gives it a human, spiritual quality.
 Animals aren't perceived as romantic), this eliminated these effects.

 So, why is sex so taboo?
 Our primal, animal sexuality ignites fears of our own mortality.
 Only when it is embedded in a uniquely human context, like love and romance, is this not the case.